Table of Contents

 A/D – D/A Converter

-After the very helpful support of my friend Heiner and some research on my part, I decided on a Lynx Aurora(n) with an LM-AIO8E converter and an LT-DANTE interface card.
-Not a small investment, but worth every penny as the central device in my audio equipment.
-The Lynx converters are extremely neutral in sound and therefore suitable for use in a high-end audio environment.
+After the very helpful support of my friend Heiner and some research on my own part, I decided on an eight channel Lynx Aurora(n) 8 DANTE with an LM-AIO8E converter and an LT-DANTE interface card.
+No small investment, but worth every penny as the central device in my audio equipment.
+The Lynx converters are extremely neutral in terms of sound and therefore ideally suited for use in a high-end audio environment.

 In my listening room there is an embedded PC without rotating parts that I use, among other things, for measuring room acoustics.
 Thankfully, this PC is equipped with two network interfaces.
 One of these interfaces goes into my internal PC network, the second one, which has not been used so far, is connected to the “Audio Switch”.
 This PC is used to configure the Dante network.
 You could also install the Dante management software on the Convolver PC and access it via Remote Desktop, but this way I find it much more elegant and it only costs me one network cable.